Synthiny/GeoSleuth/README.md

 3. **Address**: Decide whether to include address information in the output.
 4. **Accuracy**: Return the accuracy of the geolocation (in meters as a radius).
 5. **System Check**: Option to include tracker files to prevent the script from ever running again (not recommended).
+6. **Webhook**: Gives the user the option to relay the extracted info to a discord webhook.

 ## Examples: